 - Do not forget your water proof hiking shoes or closed shoes,

-- Rain poncho during the rainy season and remember to
+- Rain poncho during the rainy season

 - Sun hat